What is aspergillosis?

 Sino-nasal aspergillosis is often treated with systemic antifungal agents, such as itraconazole (Itrafungol®, Sporanox®) posaconazole (Noxafil®, Posanol®), and/or amphotericin B (Fungizone®).
 Other agents sometimes used include terbinafine (Lamisil®) or caspofungin (Caspofungin®).
 Infusing topical intranasal 1% clotrimazole has also been used successfully in a few cases.
 Because cats are prone to progression from the sino-nasal form of the disease to the sino-orbital form, a combination of topical and systemic therapy can often be helpful in improving outcomes.

 "...surgically debriding the fungal lesions within the nasal and/or sinus cavity may improve the success of medical therapy...

 In some cases, surgically debriding the fungal lesions within the nasal and/or sinus cavity may improve the success of medical therapy, although multiple surgeries may be necessary.
 Enucleation (removing the eye) and other eye surgeries may also be recommended if there has been a poor response to therapy, or if the eye is blind and removing the fungal mass behind the eye may improve the clinical outcome for the cat.

 Treatment of systemic aspergillosis

 The prognosis is generally good for cases with localized nasal aspergillosis.
-The prognosis for systemic aspergillosis is guarded to poor, especially if there is evidence of sinus destruction.
+The prognosis for systemic aspergillosis is very guarded to poor.

 Can I get aspergillosis from my cat?

 Birds are the most common source of infection in humans.
 While the potential to contract aspergillosis from your cat exists, it is less likely if you practice good personal hygiene, especially hand washing, and avoid handling any discharges.
-If your cat has been diagnosed with aspergillosis, you should contact your physician for advice.
+If your cat has been diagnosed with aspergillosis, ask your physician for advice.